Belfast Corporation Tramways

-Belfast Corporation Tramways formerly served the city of Belfast, Northern Ireland.
+Belfast Corporation Tramways was an operator of tram, trolleybus and bus services in Belfast from 1905 to 1973.

 History

-Belfast's first trams operated in 1872 and were horse-drawn.
-Initially, the system was owned and operated by the Belfast Street Tramways Company.
-It was purchased by the Belfast Corporation on 1 January 1905 and electrified, using overhead wires, in 1905.
+Belfast Corporation Tramways began on 1 January 1905 when the Belfast Corporation purchased the tram system from the Belfast Street Tramways Company, which had owned and operated it since the advent of Belfast's first trams in 1872.
+The trams had been horse-drawn, the corporation electrified them using overhead wires in 1905.

 Belfast's electric trams were originally painted red and white.
 Some older, unmodernised trams retained this livery until the 1950s.
 In 1928, a new general manager was appointed: William Chamberlain, formerly of Leeds Corporation Tramways.
 Chamberlain introduced a new livery of dark blue and white which remained the livery for all new trams from this point (This livery was also applied to the new Trolley buses in 1938, but later changed to red livery for these buses from late 1940s).
 He was also responsible for the modernisation of 50 of the older tramcars and the construction of 50 new vehicles.

 Chamberlain was succeeded by Robert McCreary in 1931, who introduced a further fleet of 50 streamlined trams in 1935 – the last trams to be built for Belfast.
 These trams gained also the nickname "McCreary".
 Colonel McCreary retired in 1951 and was succeeded by Joseph Mackle.